-- 8. Both UTV and the Impartial Reporter have taken a particular interest in this case.
+- 8. Both UTV and the Impartial Reporter have taken a particular interest in Lucy's case.
 The Impartial Reporter and the Irish News have run a number of articles (Tab 4) and has requested an interview from Minister on several occasions.

 UTV featured Lucy's case on an edition of the programme 'The Issue' on which the CMO was interviewed.
 A transcript of this and other CMO interviews are attached (Tab 5). - 9.
 Following the broadcast of 'The Issue' Secretary wrote to Alan Bremner at UTV to complain about the programme, specifically the aggressive line of interviewing that prevented Dr Campbell presenting relevant information to the viewing audience.
 A copy of correspondence between Secretary and Mr Bremner is attached at (Tab 6).
 I also attach correspondence from CMO to the Crawford family (Tab 7). - 10.
 Both UTV and the Impartial Reporter maintain a high level of interest in this case and would appear to be co-ordinating their activities.
 CMO agreed to be interviewed by Denzil McDaniel on 25th May.
-An article is expected in tomorrow's Impartial Reporter (27 May) and will be forwarded to you prior to tomorrow's pre-brief.
-Also, I understand that UTV are now making another television programme on this.
+An article is expected in next week's Impartial Reporter (3rd June) and will be forwarded to you prior to the briefing scheduled for that afternoon.
+Also, I understand that UTV are now making another television programme on this case which may be broadcast on Monday 31 May.
+NOTE this now seems unlikely more likely to be 7 June.